TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 13/Mark 13.7.md

 ---

-And when ye shall hear of wars and rumors of wars, be not troubled: [these things] must needs come to pass; but the end is not yet.
+"When you hear of wars and rumors of wars, don't be troubled.
+For those must happen, but the end is not yet.